Fergeo134/FerGeo.github.io/ingles.md

   Exacta Easy Soft
   Payroll procesing
   Logic, functional and object oriented programing with prolog, haskell and wollok respectibly

+### Certifications
+ Agile Scrum Methodology (Certified by Certiprof) Automation Specialist in Tosca (Certified by Tricentis) Emergency First Response (Certified by PADI)

 ### Other interests
 I´m a Rescue Diver on my way to Dive Master, a grey belt archcher and a videogames enthusiast.